saisrinivaspaila/fread-pypi/README.md

 ### Why to use?

-There are people like me, who uses python for competitive programming or for building console bases applications.
-When I use my local editors I need to enter the code from console everytime.
-There are ways I can change it to file input based, but for that I need to refactor a lot of code while submissions.
+There are people like me, who use python for competitive programming or for building console based applications.
+When I use my local editors, I need to enter the code from the console everytime.
+There are ways I can change it to file input based, for which I need to refactor a lot of code during submissions.
-So this package helps you to take inputs directly from files with the same code that we write for interactive console even.
-With one line we can change the code from interactive console to file based input.
+So this package helps us to take inputs directly from files with the same code that we write for interactive console.
+With one line command, we can change the code from interactive console to file based input.

-I hope you people find it is usefull.
+I hope you people will find it is useful.

 ### How to use?